ispecht/inPhynite/README.md

 # inPhynite

-A C++ tool for Bayesian phylogenetic inference using coalescent theory.
+A C++ tool for Bayesian phylogenetic inference under the infinite-sites mutation model.

 ## Installation